LouGrossi/zCLI/README.md

-# zCLI :: a CLI framework created in zsh
+# zCLI :: a CLI framework written in zsh

 ```text
  ________  ________  ___       ___